awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings.md

 ## Generating GuardDuty Sample Findings<a name="guardduty_sample-findings"></a>

 Sample findings can help you visualize and analyze the various finding types that GuardDuty generates\.
 When you generate sample findings, GuardDuty populates your current findings list with one sample finding for each supported finding type\.
-For more information about GuardDuty finding types, see [Amazon GuardDuty Finding Types](guardduty_finding-types.md)\.
+For more information about GuardDuty finding types, see [GuardDuty Active Finding Types](guardduty_finding-types-active.md)\.

 Use the following procedure to generate sample findings\.